SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ## Interacting with spatial problems and integrators
 We have previously described how to [check, and update, values stored in problems, integrators, and solution objects](@ref ref).
 Due to internal representations, these operations are more difficult for spatial model.
 Generally, the following limitations apply to spatial systems:
-- Parameter values stored in problems, integrators, and solutions can be accessed as normal.
+- Parameter values stored in `ODEProblem`s and corresponding integrators can be accessed as normal.
-- While parameter values stored in problems and integrators can be updated, this must typically be followed by calling the `` function for the update to take effect.
+- While parameter values stored in `ODEProblem`s and corresponding integrators  can be updated, this must typically be followed by calling the `rebuild_lat_internals!` function for the update to take effect.
+- Parameter values stored in `DiscreteProblem`s, `JumpProblem`s, and corresponding integrators cannot be accessed nor updated.
 - Species initial conditions stored in problems cannot be accessed nor updated.
-- Species values stored in integrators cannot be updated, and can only be access through the specialised `` function (described in more detail [here](@ref ref)).
+- Species values stored in integrators cannot be updated, and can only be access through the specialised `lat_getu` function (described in more detail [here](@ref ref)).
-- Species values stored in solution objects can only be accessed through the specialised `` function.
+- Species values stored in solution objects can only be accessed through the specialised `lat_getu` function.

 Below we describe these cases